wilsonderren/booklist/README.md

 # booklist
 A list of books for reading and possible purchase.
+'NL' means not in the library.
+'L' means in the library.

 ## Coding